 Poverty takes many different forms and is a challenge faced by all countries across the world.
 In general, it is a central social policy issue for most governments.
-There is a vast literature on the socioeconomic that relates income, natural resources, poverty and inequality (e.g., Dollar and Kraay, 2002; Zeb et al., 2014; Apergis and Katsaiti, 2018).
-Better understanding of poverty and its determinants is the basis for design of effective social policies aimed at alleviating poverty (Collier and Dollar, 2002).
+There is a vast literature on the socioeconomic that relates income, natural resources, poverty, and inequality (e.g., Dollar and Kraay, 2002; Zeb et al., 2014; Apergis and Katsaiti, 2018).
+Better understanding of poverty and its determinants is the basis for the design of effective social policies aimed at alleviating poverty (Collier and Dollar, 2002).

 The present study analyses the determinants of energy poverty as a specific form of poverty that is gaining increasing policy attention.
 Indeed, affordability is one of the main pillars of sustainable energy transition.
-Energy poverty is often defined as a situation "where individuals are not able to adequately heat their homes or meet other energy service needs at affordable cost" (Pye et al., 2015, p.64).
+Energy poverty is often defined as a situation "where individuals are not able to adequately heat their homes or meet other energy service needs at affordable cost" (Pye et al., 2015, p.64).1 et al., 2012).
+Europe, a pioneer in the definition of energy poverty with the studies of Boardman (1991) and Bradshaw and Hutton (1983), has shown an increased interest in this issue, being a much-debated topic at the European Union (EU) level (Bouzarovski and Thomson, 2020).

 This topic has attracted considerable academic, political, and policy interest in the past decades around all the continents.
-For instance, in Oceania (Awaworyi Churchill et al., 2020; Awaworyi Churchill and Smyth, 2020), in Asia (Jiang et al., 2020; Khandker et al., 2012), in America (Pablo et al., 2019; Mohr, 2018), or in Africa (Nussbaumer et al., 2012).
-Europe, a pioneer in the definition of energy poverty with the studies of Boardman, (1991) and Bradshaw and Hutton (1983), has shown an increased interest in this issue, being a much-debated topic at the EU level (Bouzarovski and Thomson, 2020).
+For instance, in Oceania (Awaworyi Churchill et al., 2020; Awaworyi Churchill and Smyth, 2020), in Asia (Jiang et al., 2020; Khandker et al., 2012), in America (Pablo et al., 2019; Mohr, 2018), or in Africa (Nussbaumer